-Select Move’s application and bidding arrangements are being upgraded with some important changes coming into effect later this year.
+Select Move’s application and bidding arrangements are being upgraded and important changes will come into effect on Friday 8th November 2019

 Online application form

-Some questions will be removed and a postcode look up will be installed to make applying easier and quicker.
+Some questions will be removed and a postcode look up function nstalled to make applying easier and quicker.

 Number of bids.

 There is no linit on the number of bids you can place. firstname.lastname@example.org

 GDPR comes into effect on 25 May 2018 and its purpose is to allow individuals to have better control of their personal data.
 It replaces the Data Protection Act 1998 to cover the way data is collected and processed, and introduces new obligations about data retention and protection.
 For further information please see the Select Move Privacy Notice which can be viewed through this link on the home page